Annapurna Base Camp Trek Distance

 This trek also takes you deep into the Annapurna Sanctuary, a protected area that preserves a variety of wildlife and plant species.

-The teeming flora and fauna with its outstanding mountain scenery enhance the importance of the trip to Annapurna Base Camp, which can be equated to an importance level equal to actually reaching it.
+The teeming flora and fauna, with its outstanding mountain scenery, enhance the importance of the trip to Annapurna Base Camp.
+This can be equated to an importance level equal to actually reaching it.

 Total Distance of the Annapurna Base Camp Trek: Detailed Breakdown